 We work with numerous umbrella companies in Russia, many of whom are experts in tax and immigration laws.
 If you have any questions about tax in Russia, we’ll get the answers from them directly so you can rest assured you’ll be getting accurate information.
 We have comprehensive knowledge of the different services they provide, and can help you find the right company to handle your income tax.
 We help oil and gas workers, software developers, IT project managers, testers, business analysts and telecommunications contractors get tax efficient payments and sponsorship for their Russian work permit.

 Our advice is 100 percent free, and comes with no obligations.
 You will be paying taxes in Russia but without the overhead of directly dealing with the Russian tax authorities.
 Get in touch with us today for some reliable advice on tax in Russia!

 Do you need to file taxes?

 You are not required to file taxes if you only receive employment income, unless you intend to claim a refund for itemised deductions.
 Your employer is required to withhold and file taxes for you.

 You can file taxes online or at your local tax office.

 Step 1: Install a Tax Filing Program

 Every year, the Russian tax authority provides taxpayers with a free tax filing program, on which forms 3-NDFL and 4-NDFL can be filled.
-You can find this program here.
+You can find this program here(link is external).